Matthew

 The light of humanity

-Matthew goes to great length to remind us that the events surrounding the birth of Jesus fulfill scripture.
-Nothing is accidental.
-These events are designed and long ago foretold by the prophets.
+Matthew goes to great length to remind us that the events surrounding the birth of Jesus fulfill scripture; nothing is accidental.
+These events are designed and were long ago foretold by the prophets.
 Matthew makes the point that God's providential care, even supernatural care, touches these events and moves them to their intended end.
 He also gives us an early hint of the hostility that will be shown toward Jesus by the Jewish authorities, and the opposite response shown by the Gentiles.
 There is a sense where the Gentiles will recognize Jesus' reign, while Israel will reject it.
 The Magi had but the light of a star, while Israel had the light of the scriptures.
 So, like Nineveh in the day of judgment, the Magi will condemn Israel for neglecting the privilege of their greater light.

 "The light shines in the darkness."
 God's grace in Christ is a fine light shining in the midst of confusion.
 Yet, the seeker will always find the light, so let us always seek rather than be dulled by the confusion.
+Let us join with the wise and worship the newborn king.

 Discussion